For Enquiry: 93450 45466

 The main concepts of Object-Oriented Programming (OOPs) in Java are:

-Inheritance: A process where one class acquires the properties and behaviors of another class.
+• Inheritance: A process where one class acquires the properties and behaviours of another class.

-Abstraction: offering a streamlined interface while concealing the implementation specifics.
+• Abstraction: It offers a streamlined interface while concealing the implementation specifics.

 An infinite loop in Java is a sequence of instructions that repeatedly executes without a functional exit condition.
 This can be the result of a coding error or intentional design based on application behavior.
 An infinite loop will only terminate when the application is forcibly terminated or interrupted.